ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 use angle brackets instead of curly braces.
 Before the template is sent to Handlebars for compilation, angle brackets are replaced with curly braces.
 This is done using regular expressions with balanced groups and a little bit of extra parsing.
-Handlebars.Net uses a "real" parser and not regex, so don't expect angle brackets to behave exactly the same as using curly braces directly.
+Handlebars.Net uses a parser and not regex, so don't expect angle brackets to behave exactly the same as using curly braces directly.
 But it will work fine for most cases.

 The angle brackets feature has to be enabled under Options.
 Here is an example of a template that uses angle brackets.